The Historical Socrates

 An immediate consequence of the distinction between Socrates the historical figure and Socrates the character is that to know what the historical figure thought, it is necessary to read backwards from what Plato has the character say.
 In working backwards in this way from what the character says, it is important to keep in mind that (on the assessment model) Plato's dialogues are not first and foremost imitations of historical conversations, despite the fact that many of the characters have the names of historical figures.
-Plato does not say why he writes his dialogues, and does not himself express views as a character in any of his dialogues, but it is natural to think that Plato writes to understand the historical Socrates and his devotion to the love of wisdom.
+Plato does not say why he writes his dialogues, and does not himself express views as a character in any of his dialogues, but it is natural to think that he writes to understand the historical Socrates and his love of wisdom.

 • the "love of wisdom" (φιλοσοφία) involves asking and trying to answer certain questions